DesignInformaticsLab/DesignInformaticsLab.github.io/_posts/2016-05-25-materialdesign.markdown

 publishdate: 2016
 image: _images/materialdesign/image.jpg
 summaryimg: _images/materialdesign/summaryimg.jpg
+imgcaption: "(Top) Original samples from Ti-6Al-4V alloy, Pb-Sn alloy, Fontainebleau sandstone, and spherical colloids (Bottom) Random reconstructions by learning from the samples"
 abstract: "Computational material design (CMD) aims to accelerate optimal design of complex material systems by integrating material science and design automation.
 For tractable CMD, it is required that (1) a feature space be identified to allow reconstruction of new designs, and (2) the reconstruction